mamadmr/BP_project/README.md

 this file is a main database file, I used sqlite3 as database

 ### database_maker.py
-this file is just to make tables in database if they don't exist,
+this file is just to make tables in database if they don't exist.

-it contains "run" function that makes tables run it without any worried if the table exist it won't do anything
+it contains "run" function that makes tables, run it without any worried, if the tables exist it won't do anything

+## tables